sosamsony/sosamsony/README.md

 <!-- - 🤔 I’m looking for help with ... -->

 - 👨🏾‍💻 I’m looking to collaborate on Open Source Projects
-- 💬 Ask me about Javascript, React, Vue, Web Development, User-focused Design in general
+- 💬 Ask me about Javascript, React, Vue, Web Development, and User-focused Design in general
 - 📫 How to reach me: DM [@sosamsony](https://www.linkedin.com/in/sosamsony/) || Email: hello@sosamson.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play Musical Instruments (Drums, Piano and Guitar)